Stephe262/NBAScorePredictorML/README.md

 ## Visualizations
 Below I have included a few different snapshots of visualizations that help explain the model's predictions a bit better.
-  - The first is a  winnning/losing streaks visualization of the model.
-This helps identify trends in the model and for which team's it performs well on.
+  - The first is a  winning/losing streak visualization of the model.
+This helps identify trends in the model and for which teams it performs well.
-  - The second is
+  - The second is a scatterplot which looks at each team

 ### Important Point 1
 (Link to Tableau dashboard)